MeteoSwiss/metsymb/CONTRIBUTING.md

    * used and recognized internationally, and
    * typically employed in a professional context.

-Here is a non-exhaustive list of symbols that will never be included in `metsymb`: :cloud:, :sun:, :snowflake:, ... :scream: !
+Here is a non-exhaustive list of symbols that will never be included in `metsymb`: :cloud:, :zap:, :cyclone:, :snowflake:, ... :scream: !

 ## Contributing new symbols
 The addition of new symbols (or the modification of existing ones) is a three phase process:

-    A. Creation/modification of the symbol in a stand-alone, custom, LaTeX document using TikZ syntax
+A. Creation/modification of the symbol in a stand-alone, custom, LaTeX document using TikZ syntax.

-    B. Export to PDF, conversion to SVG, and inclusion into the metsymb OpenType font via FontForge
+B. Inclusion into the metsymb OpenType font via FontForge.

-    C. (for new symbols) Creation of  dedicated LaTeX command in the metsymb package.
+C. Creation of dedicated LaTeX commands in the metsymb package.

 The first step is the hardest one, but also the where user contributions are the easiest.
 Here is a detailed walkthrough of what it entails:

 1. [For a new symbol] Create a file `symbol_name.tex` by copying `tikz_glyphs/dummy/dummy.tex`.

 2. Use TikZ to draw the new symbol.
 This is the hardest part !
 Use custom styles with parcimony.
 If warranted, new styles should be stored in `ref_styl.tex`, in order to make them available to all other symbols, and ease the maintenance of the package.

 3. Compile `symbol_name.tex` using:

     pdflatex symbol_name.tex

 4. Convert the resulting PDF to SVG via:

     pdf2svg symbol_name.pdf symbol_name.svg

 5. Submit a Pull Request against the develop branch of the repo, and wait for the `metsymb` devs to show up.

 ## Updating the metsymb font